Sword-Smith/Sword/README.md

  * `git`
  * `yarn`
  * `node.js` version [10.xx](https://nodejs.org) (12.x is not supported)
- * If you are running on MacOS, Xcode needs to be installed and the path to the full Xcode.app should be set:<br> `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`
  * A browser with the [Metamask](http://metamask.io) extension installed

 ### Running and installing